MEET THE STAFF

 Stephanie Feldstein, Population and Sustainability Director

-Stephanie (she/her) leads the Center's work to highlight and address threats to endangered species and wild places from runaway human population growth and overconsumption.
-Previously Stephanie worked for Change.org, where she helped hundreds of people start and win online campaigns to protect wildlife.
-She holds a bachelor's degree from the University of Michigan and has years of experience in organizing, outreach and communications, with a focus on animals and the environment.
-She is the author of The Animal Lover’s Guide to Changing the World (St. Martin’s Griffin, 2018).
+Stephanie (she/her) leads the Center's work to highlight and address threats to endangered species and wild places from human population pressure, unsustainable food systems, and overconsumption.
+She holds a bachelor's degree from the University of Michigan and has more than 20 years of experience in organizing, outreach, and communications, with a focus on animals and the environment.
+Stephanie is the author of The Animal Lover’s Guide to Changing the World and more than a dozen books for children on wildlife, the extinction crisis, and how humans impact the planet.

 Contact: Portland, OR, 971.717.6423, email Stephanie